Taj and me discussing interview techniques.

 Thanks to SCAN and Lew Zuchman who donated their space in the Bronx we were able to show the exhibition again at the SCAN Mullalay Center and all IS 151 students were able to make trips across Franz Seigal Park to see the exhibition.

 After two COCOONs one in Jackson, MS the other in Goutte d'Or, Paris, I wanted to come back to the IS 151 neighborhood and finish what Ms. Ortiz-Herscher and I had started 5 years before -- .
 In spring 2016 I began working closely with Chaney Yelverton and Danny Barber presidents of the tenant associations at Morrisania Air Rights and Jackson Houses.
-Since the spring of 2016, I've been working out of the MARs tenants association offices with a local team, I have recorded over 150 interviews with local people -- the sculpture will be built on the basketball court in spring 2018.
+Since the spring of 2016, I've been working with a local team in partnership with the tenant associations at MARs (Chaney Yelverton, President) and Jackson (Danny Barber, President) as a resident artist in the MARs community space.
+I have recorded over 150 interviews with local people -- the sculpture will be built on the basketball court in spring 2018.

 The beginning was with the students, teachers and Ms. Ortiz-Herscher at IS 151 just across the street from MARs, Jackson and Melrose.

 In June I interviewed Ms. Holmes about the loss of her son.
 She spoke about grief, her own and community grief.
 She talked about sitting outside her building at Morris 1 and crying together with neighbors who had also lost children to violence.
 No one else can possibly understand what it's like to lose a child unless you've lost one.
 Ms. Holmes is a woman of incredible strength.